DaiseyCode/lmwrapper/README.md

 things to sort out / TODOs:

 - [X] Retry batch API connection errors
+- [ ] Handle when a given prompt has `num_completions>1`
 - [ ] Handle when there are duplicate prompts in batch submission
 - [ ] Automatically splitting up batches when have >50,000 prompts (limit from OpenAI)
 - [ ] Handling of failed prompts / batches
 - [ ] Automatically splitting up batch when exceeding 100MB prompts limit
 - [ ] Recovering / splitting up batches when hitting your token Batch Queue Limit (see [docs on limits](https://platform.openai.com/docs/guides/rate-limits/usage-tiers))
 - [ ] Test on free-tier accounts.
-It is possible certain things might hit limits.
+It is not clear what the tiny request limit counts
 - [ ] Fancy batching of HF
 - [ ] Concurrent batching when in ASAP mode